-SYSRAM3LPEN - System RAM3(address range from 0x0083_0000 to 0x83 FFFF) Low Power Enable The low power mode of System RAM3 is achieved by switch-off the power supply to the RAM and the content of the RAM will be lost.
+SYSRAM3LPEN - System RAM3(address range from 0x0083_0000 to 0x83_FFFF) Low Power Enable bit when the chip enters low power mode.

+The low power mode of System RAM0 is achieved by switch-off the supply of the RAM and the content of the RAM will be lost.
-1 = Low power mode of SYSRAM3 is enabled when the chip enters low power mode.

-0 = Low power mode of SYSRAM3 is disabled when the chip enters low power mode.
+- 1 = Low power mode of SYSRAM3 is enabled when the chip enters low power mode. - 0 = Low power mode of SYSRAM3 is disabled when the chip enters low power mode.

-SYSRAM2LPEN - System RAM2 (address range from 0x0082 0000 to 0x82 FFFF) Low Power Enable The low power mode of System RAM2 is achieved by switch-off the power supply to the RAM and the content of the RAM will be lost.
+SYSRAM2LPEN - System RAM2 (address range from 0x0082_0000 to 0x82_FFFF) Low Power Enable The low power mode of System RAM2 is achieved by switch-off the power supply to the RAM and the content of the RAM will be lost.

-1 = Low power mode of SYSRAM2 is enabled when the chip enters low power mode.

-0 = Low power mode of SYSRAM2 is disabled when the chip enters low power mode.
+- 1 = Low power mode of SYSRAM2 is enabled when the chip enters low power mode. - 0 = Low power mode of SYSRAM2 is disabled when the chip enters low power mode.